leagueofcake/poOrganiser/README.md

     make tests

 # Usage
 Poorganiser.py defines classes for Event, User, Attendance etc, while database interfacing (query/update/delete) is handled by the DbInterface class.

-For convenience, the PorgWrapper class implements common functionality (registering users, creating events etc.)
+For convenience, the PorgWrapper class implements common functionality (registering users, creating events etc.).
+If you are only using the PorgWrapper implemented methods you do not need to import DbInterface.

 Using PorgWrapper to register a user with username "Bob":